r0d3r1ch25/kubeflow-demo/README.md

 ### Known Issues
 - 🔧 MySQL shows deprecation warnings (functional but noisy)
-- ❌ **Pipeline run creation fails**: UI tries to proxy to `localhost:8080/apis/v2beta1/runs` instead of internal service `ml-pipeline:8888`.
-This is a fundamental routing issue in the Kubeflow UI configuration that needs further investigation.
 - 🔧 Some components still stabilizing

 ## Quick Start